svanderbleek/student-lang/README.md

 # Design Goals

 - Educational language
-- Inspired by C0, TLA+/PlusCal/TLAPS, Isabelle/Isar
+- Inspired by C0, TLA+/PlusCal/TLAPS, Isabelle/Isar, CalcCheck
 - Semantics:
   - `|` for definition, `@` for assumptions, `-` for statement, `by` for proof, `!` for time cost, `*` for space cost
   - implicit quantification in meta language